intermezzOS/book/src/hello-world.md

 the position `0xb8000` is one of those positions: the upper-left corner of the screen.

+> **By the way...**
+>
+> "Memory mapping" is one of the fundamental techniques used in computer engineering to help the CPU know how to talk to all the different physical components of a computer.
+The CPU itself is just a weird little machine that moves numbers around.
+It's not of any use to humans on its own: it needs to be connected to devices like RAM, hard drives, a monitor, and a keyboard.
+The way the CPU does this is through a *bus*, which is a huge pipeline of wires connecting the CPU to every single device that might have data the CPU needs.
+There's one wire per bit (since a wire can store a 1 or a 0 at any given time).
+A 32-bit bus is literally 32 wires in parallel that run from the CPU to a bunch of devices like Christmas lights around a house.
+>
+> There are two buses that we really care about in a computer: the address bus and the data bus.
+There's also a third signal that lets all the devices know whether the CPU is requesting data from an input (reading, like from the keyboard) or sending data to an output (writing, like to the monitor via the video card).
+The address bus is for the CPU to send location information, and the data bus is for the CPU to either write data to or read data from that location.
+Every device on the computer has a unique hard coded numerical location, or "address", literally determined by how the thing is wired up at the factory.
+In the case of an input/read operation, when it sends `0x1001A003` out on the address bus and the control signal notifies every device that it's a read operation, it's asking, "What is the data currently stored at location `0x1001A003`?"
+If the keyboard happens to be identified by that particular address, and the user is pressing SPACE at this time, the keyboard says, "Oh, you're talking to me!" and sends back the ASCII code `0x00000020` (for "SPACE") on the data bus.
+>
+> What this means is that memory on a computer isn't just representing things like RAM and your hard drive.
+Actual human-scale devices like the keyboard and mouse and video card have their own memory locations too.
+But instead of writing a byte to a hard drive for storage, the CPU might write a byte representing some color and symbol to the monitor for display.
+There's an industry standard somewhere that says video memory must live in the address range beginning `0xb8000`.
+In order for computers to be able to work out of the box, this means that the CPU needs to be manufactured to assume video lives at that location, and the motherboard (which is where the bus is all wired up) has to be manufactured to route `0xb8000` request to video card.
+It's kind of amazing this stuff works at all!
+Anyway, "memory mapped hardware", or "memory mapping" for short, is the name of this technique.

 Now, we are copying `0x0248`.
 Why this number?
 Well, it’s in three parts:

 ```text